BearDooks/beardooks.github.io/_posts/2020-12-02-terraform-create-gcp-project.markdown

 description: "How to create a GCP project using terraform to have a standard and easy to use method"
 date:  2020-12-02 10:00:00 -0500
 categories: [GCP, Terraform, Guide]
-tags: [GCP, Terraform, GCP Project, Guide]
+tags: [GCP, Terraform, GCP Project, Guide, Scripting]
 author: chuck lindblom
 sharing: true
 show_author_profile: true